vaimo/composer-patches/README.md

             "other/module"
           ]
         },
-        "same as above, but targets are auto-resolved from file contents": {
+        "same as above, but targets are auto-resolved from file contents": "example/bundled-fixes.patch" }
-          "source": "example/bundled-fixes.patch"
-        }
-      }
     }
   }